Types of weed

 These are sometimes hard to distinguish from true grasses.
 Sedges have triangular solid stems, while rushes have round solid stems.
-They are often found in moist or well watered lawns.
+They are often found in moist or well-watered lawns.

 Now that you’ve hopefully identified the problem weed(s) – you need to identify the solution product.
 Getting the right product is extremely important in achieving a weed-free garden.
-Some are more effective for killing particular weeds.
+Some are more effective in killing particular weeds.
 See below for the weedkiller breakdown.

-Nick-named ‘broad spectrum’ weedkillers, these kill or damage any plants that they come into contact with.
+Nick-named ‘broad-spectrum’ weedkillers, these kill or damage any plants that they come into contact with.
 They are the most common type of weedkiller.

 These will selectively only kill certain types of weeds.
-They usually target broad-leaved weeds, and are mainly targetted for use against weeds in lawns as they do not cause damage to the grass.
+They usually target broad-leaved weeds and are mainly targetted for use against weeds in lawns as they do not cause damage to the grass.

 As the name would suggest, these weedkillers only kill the above-ground parts of the plant that they come in to contact with.
 Repetitive doses may need to be applied to fully kill the weed fully.

 This type of weedkiller travels down the stems to the underground system of the weed (when applied directly to the leafy above-ground part).
-Systemic herbicides are effective in killing the weed, but are slower in doing so than contact weedkillers.
+Systemic herbicides are effective in killing the weed but are slower in doing so than contact weedkillers.

+Pre-emergence weed killers are used to treating gravel paths, drives and waste ground.
+They prevent new weed seedlings from emerging for up to 3 months.
 You need to identify what you need to achieve to decipher the right weed killer for your purpose.
 Take note of how products differ and pick the best option for you and your garden.
-Also make sure you time it right for maximum effect.
+Also, make sure you time it right for maximum effect.
 Happy gardening!